- Ideal for toasting tortillas or roasting chillies

 Caring for La Chamba Cookware

 Before using your clay La Chamba cookware for the first time, the piece should be cured to seal the pores.
+Fill the dish with water 3/4 of the way to the top and place it in a 400 degree Fahrenheit oven for 30 minutes.
 Over time, you will notice changes in color to the cookware, which is normal due to exposure to the heat source.

 Hand wash La Chamba cookware with warm soapy water and a sponge or soft cloth.
 A brief soak will help with heavily soiled cookware.
 Do not use a dishwasher or abrasive cleaners and do not soak the cookware for long periods of time.

 Like any clay or glass cookware, avoid drastic changes in temperature.
 Let the pieces adjust to changes in heat slowly either on the stove or in the oven.
 Likewise, do not place hot dishes on cold surfaces.